What to say to someone ‘with Autism’?

 Did you guess correctly?
 Not easy, right!

-5 things TO say to someone with Autism:
+What to say to someone with autism:

 1. “Do you need help with anything?”